jpaolocasas/Psuedo_SQL_Operators/README.md

 ## Included Files
 The SQL_operators.py file contains all the code pertaining to the implementation of the SQL-based operators and any additional explanability methods.
-The tests.py file is a complementary file containing test querys using pytest to check the correctness of the operators.
+The tests.py file is a complementary file containing test queries using pytest to check the correctness of the operators.

 ## Input Data